febsn/django-shop/docs/customer-model.rst

 	    birth_date = models.DateField("Date of Birth")
 	    # other customer related fields

-Customers are created automatically with each unique visitor accessing the site.
+Customers are created automatically for each unique visitor accessing the site.
 This is done in the djangoSHOP's customer middleware, which must be added to the ``settings.py`` of your application:

 .. code-block:: python